You are here because you have been searching for answers to cataract questions.

 WHAT IS A CATARACT?

 The most common age-related eye disease affecting vision is a cataract.
-If you or your loved one would like to get rid of eyeglasses, or would like to improve the quality of vision, then cataract surgery may be the solution.
-Surgery to remove cataracts is one of the most frequently performed, one of the most successful, and one of the safest procedures in medicine today.
+Surgery to remove cataracts is one of the most frequently performed, successful, and safest medical procedures today.
+If you or your loved one would like to get rid of eyeglasses or improve the quality of sight, then cataract surgery may be the solution.

 WHAT TO DO WHEN YOU HAVE A CATARACT